-Our paypal account as been frozen - right now we can not receive any donations for a super adgruntship that allows access to the commercial archives. :(
+Our PayPal account has been frozen - right now we can not receive any donations for a super adgruntship that allows access to the commercial archives. :(

-I'm really sorry about it - apologies to all adgrunts who wanted an upgrade and can't get one via paypal now.
+Apparently, it is "adult content".
+They have yet to point out where exactly this site carries such content.
+In regular ads?
+Well, who would have thunk it?
+As this story progresses we'll let you know what's going on.
+I'm really sorry about it - apologies to all adgrunts who wanted an upgrade and can't get one via Paypal now.

-Naturally, if you know any alternatives that you'd like to suggest we'd be happy , nay thrilled, to look into them.
+That's it.
+Naturally, if you know any alternatives that you'd like to suggest we'd be happy, nay thrilled, to look into them.
 Again, apologies all around.

 Their automated reply reads: